LonelyOrphan/100-days-of-code/log.md

 **Idea for program - Take entire text from log and arrange in reverse so latest entries are at the top.**

+### 22nd October 2020 - Day 14

+Pushed the code I'd worked on on laptop to Github using command line.
+Remote repo on Github MUST be made in Github however, it cannot be created from the command line.
+Then downloaded it to the desktop to work on.

+Worked on stopwatch.
+I think laying it out as an object should be the way forward.
+Others seem to use the setTimeout() method but I can only understand it using the setInterval() method at the moment.
+This one is the most straightforward one so far: https://jsfiddle.net/Daniel_Hug/pvk6p/